dvaida/pipeline22/README.md

 I've used poetry to version bump and a small shell script to replace the image version in the generated deployment artefacts (further to be merged by kustomize)

+I've chosen to build a Docker image and configure it through ENV vars, but there's more to a 12 factor app.
+Still, it's a start.

 ### Delivery / Deployment

 I've chosen the Kubernetes deployment artefacts to be in the same repo as the code instead of separate repos.